Improvement as the Purpose of Life

-I am happiest when achieving things: When I am learning, traveling, and progressing...
+I am happiest when achieving things: When learning, traveling... progressing.

-I still have to accept that I am going to miss out on an awful lot, to become happy.
+If I want to become happy, I still have to accept that I am going to miss out on an awful lot.
 Because stretching myself in a direction, requires turning a blind eye to other things.
 There is an opportunity cost attached to everything.
-And whatever I do, I have to sacrifice other opportunities for it.
+Progress comes at a cost.
+We can't progress and stay the same.
+And whatever we do, we have to sacrifice at least our time in order to do it.

-Keeping up a mix of healthy habits: reading, writing, photographing, traveling, learning languages, coding, painting, doing sports and learning music are my priorities in life.
+Keeping up a mix of healthy habits: reading, writing, photographing, traveling, learning languages, coding, painting, doing sports and playing music are my priorities in life right now.

-I want to do all of them and realize that when not pursuing all of them I will become unhappy.
-So doing all of them is in a sense who I am.
+I want to do all of them and realize that when not pursuing one of them I will become unhappy.
+It feels like a part is missing then.
+And so doing all of them is in a sense who I am.
 A piece of my identity is wrapped up in these activities.

 Single-mindedly focusing on any of them is not what I want to do.
 Because that's not who I am.
 And I love all of these hobbies too much, to let any one of them fall by the wayside.